 If you haven’t already, you should definitely check out the 2020 UCAT ANZ Official Guide and get to know this inside and out.

 Planning a solid revision schedule for yourself is an unquestionably great idea and can really make a difference to how well you perform on the day of the test.
 It organises you to make the most out of your time, helps to keep you on track, breaks down revision into more manageable parts, and reminds you of important dates.

 Just don’t forget to schedule in some breaks so that you don’t burn out before the actual UCAT ANZ.

-As a bonus, these guides provide insights and information about the career you have chosen to follow and give you a head start on preparing for medical school interviews.
+As a bonus, they provide insights and information about the career you have chosen to follow and gives you a head start on preparing for medical school interviews.

 You should also check out the rest of our blog here where we have posts covering every aspect of the UCAT ANZ with revision tips, handy hints and full guides to every bit of information you will ever need to successfully get you through your UCAT ANZ.